TAUNTON CATHOLIC NORTH

 What are the requirements for parents presenting a child for baptism?

-At least one parent must be a practicing Catholic, who is committed to raising the child in the Catholic faith.
+At least one parent must be a practicing Catholic and committed to raising the child in the Catholic faith.
 A parent that is not Catholic has to express a willingness to help and create a home where a child will receive an environment to grow in faith as taught by the Catholic Church.

 What are the requirements for godparents/sponsors?

 It is important to realize that in the Catholic Church a Sponsor/Godparent is just not an honorary title that we bestow on close friends.
-This is how it is viewed in our culture, but not in the Catholic Church.
-The Church looks upon a godparent/sponsor as a religious vocation.
-Godparents are members of the Christian community who, by their lives and their faith, set a good example for the child whose initiation into this community they are sponsoring.
+Godparents in the Catholic tradition are members of the Christian community who, by their lives and their faith, set a good example for the child whose initiation into this community they are sponsoring.
 To put it in contemporary terms, Godparents are mentors in the ways of the Catholic faith.

-Based upon this understanding of what it means to be a godparent/sponsor, the following are the requirements of a Godparent as found in the Code of Cannon Law.
+Based upon this understanding of what it means to be a godparent/sponsor, the following are the requirements of a Godparent as found in the Code of Canon Law.

 • Usually a child has two godparents, but only one is necessary.
-If there are two, they can not be of the sex.
+If there are two, then one is male and the other is female.

-• Godparents must be at least 16 years of age, practicing Catholics, and have received all the Sacraments if initiation: Baptism, Eucharist, and Confirmation.
+• Godparents must be at least 16 years of age, practicing Catholics, and have received all the Sacraments of Initiation: Baptism, Confirmation and Eucharist.
 If they are Catholic and married, they must be married in the Catholic Church.

-• Parents of the child can not be Godparents, but grandparents can be.
+• Parents of the child can not be Godparents, however, grandparents can serve in this role.

 • If the Catholic Godparents are married, they must be married in the Church.